-Should any rock be encountered, the Contractor shall notify UNDP, through its named focal point immediately before excavating same in order that the quantity thereof may be assessed.
+Should any rock be encountered, the Contractor shall notify the Quantity Surveyor immediately before excavating same in order that the quantity thereof may be assessed.
 The Contractor is to include in his rates for excavating in rock and for removing any additional material arising from overbreak or overblast and for the additional filling occasioned thereby.
 The Contractor must provide for any method of removal which may be adopted as there is no guarantee given or implied that blasting will be permitted.